 - Incorporate herbal teas daily to increase water intake and support digestion.

 - Reduce foods that contribute to a slow bowel system, such as bread, cakes, refined and processed food products, sugar, alcohol, tea, coffee, and soft drinks.

 - Eating foods like fish oils, flaxseed oil, nuts and seeds, olive oil, and avocados helps to lubricate the intestines and keep the stool softer.

 - Improve liver function since a congested liver will produce heat in its attempt to burn waste; this heat contributes to dry intestines and constipation.

 - Increase the intake of bitter foods in the diet to promote liver, gallbladder, bile, and bowel function.
 Bitter foods are lemon juice, bitter lettuces like arugula, endive, chicory, and apple cider vinegar.

 - Take a herbal supplement that supports gut, liver, digestion, and gallbladder function.

-- For more permanent relief from constipation, you should start with an increase in fiber in your diet.
+- For more permanent relief from constipation, you should start with increased fiber in your diet.
 It is recommended to consume 25 to 30 grams of fiber every day.
-It is recommended that ninety percent of this fiber comes from foods that are consumed daily and only 10% can come from a fiber supplement.
+It is recommended that ninety percent of this fiber comes from foods consumed daily, and only 10% can come from a fiber supplement.